ESL Department

 You can also read about students who started in the Cypress College ESL program and have gone on to achieve great things!:

-The Cypress College ESL Department has two scholarships for ESL students.
+The Cypress College ESL Department has two scholarships for ESL students, as well as The Language Exchange, which is a space where language learners from all backgrounds can connect.

 The Jewel Keusder ESL Scholarship